 We take our name from The Strangers of the 16th century: a group of economic migrants from the Spanish Netherlands invited to help boost the nation's textile industry.
 Our logo references a Flemish gable – in connection with their legacy – and suggests transition from one state to another.

 KESHIKI was our first line of publications.
 It was a unique collaboration between University of East Anglia, Writers' Centre Norwich, and Norwich University of the Arts, funded by The Nippon Foundation.

 Not dissimilar to Yoko Tawada's short story, Time Differences - which forms part of this exciting series - KESHIKI featured an editorial team spanning three continents and time zones, linking together New York, Tokyo, and Norwich, UNESCO City of Literature.

 The excellent design work was provided by Norwich University of the Arts, as part of a dedicated research project.

 This was a truly global collaboration; an international effort to bring you some of the most exciting short fiction being written in Japan today.

 When so much in our world and in our culture is working to divide us, KESHIKI - meaning landscape, view, or vista - is a celebration of co-operation; of collaboration, creativity, and cultural exchange, in addition to literary excellence.

 The project was made possible through generous funding from the Nippon Foundation.

-Our most recent project is Yeoyu, a selection of eight short stories translated from Korean, in collaboration with publisher-activist and translation trailblazer, Deborah Smith, and featuring writers such as Han Kang and Bae Suah, among others less familiar to an English-speaking audience.
+A more recent project was YEOYU, a selection of eight short stories translated from Korean, in collaboration with publisher-activist and translation trailblazer, Deborah Smith, and featuring writers such as Han Kang and Bae Suah, among others previously less familiar to an English-speaking audience.

 It is intended to capture the diverse range of themes and styles the series, and Korean literature far more widely, has to offer the curious reader and also to say something figurative and fun about the act and process of translation.